 SMECO is a cooperative that is owned and governed by its customer-members.
-Each year the Co-op holds an Annual Members’ Meeting to elect members of the Board of Directors and to discuss issues of importance to customers.
-Each SMECO customer-member gets one vote regardless of the number of accounts in the customer’s name.
+Each year the Co-op holds an election for members of the Board of Directors and any proposed bylaw changes.
+Each customer-member gets one vote regardless of the number of SMECO accounts held in the customer’s name.

 Read the results of the meeting held on August 23.